TomVer99/FHICT-typst-template/README.md

 ---

-**Support this project:** If you find this template valuable, please consider leaving a star to help others discover it or buy me a coffee to support its development!\
+**Support this project:** If you find this template valuable, please consider leaving a star to help others discover it,\
+or buy me a coffee to support its development!\
 [![BuyMeACoffee](https://raw.githubusercontent.com/pachadotdev/buymeacoffee-badges/main/bmc-yellow.svg)](https://www.buymeacoffee.com/tomver)

 ---

-This is a document template for creating professional-looking documents with Typst, tailored for FHICT (Fontys Hogeschool ICT).
-It can also be used for other studies within Fontys.
+This is a document template for creating professional-looking documents with Typst, tailored for FHICT (Fontys Hogeschool ICT), but it can also be used across other Fontys programs.\
 It can also be found on the [Typst Universe](https://typst.app/universe/package/unofficial-fhict-document-template).

+Looking for a template for Fontys themed research papers?
+Check out the [FHICT Research Paper Template](https://github.com/TomVer99/Fontys-paper-template).

 ## Introduction